Fr0sT-Brutal/awesome-pascal/README.md

 * [llPDFLib](https://github.com/SybrexSys/llPDFLib). `[Delphi]` Pure Object Pascal library to create PDF documents.
 This library doesn’t use any DLL or external third-party software to generate PDF files.
 Library includes TPDFDocument component with properties and methods like Delphi’s TPrinter but is designed to generate a PDF file.

+* [ImageQuality](https://github.com/GodModeUser/ImageQuality). `[Delphi]` `[FPC]` A library for objectively measuring image/video quality.
+It implements many popular algorithms, such as MS-SSIM, MS-SSIM*, SIMM, MSE, and PSNR.
+It is designed to be fast, accurate, and reliable.
+It can be compiled directly and requires no additional libraries.

+* [DelphiX](http://www.micrel.cz/Dx/) `[Delphi]` `[FPC]` A good wrapper to DirectX.
+It can be used to create games or any kind of graphical interface.

 ## Game dev ##